Mastering the Art of a Winning Reply to RFP: Strategies and Best Practices

 RFP evaluators often aren't the end users of your solution.
 Your response must be comprehensible to procurement, legal, technical, and executive reviewers simultaneously.

-Define acronyms on first use: Even seemingly obvious terms (like RFP itself) should be spelled out initially, as responses often get forwarded to stakeholders outside procurement.
+Define acronyms on first use: Even seemingly obvious terms should be spelled out initially, as responses often get forwarded to stakeholders outside procurement.

 Building an Effective RFP Response Team: Structure for Speed